We offer a wide variety of fact sheets on women's health topics

 -

-Breast reconstruction: total mastectomy & insertion of a tissue expander (plastics)
+Breast reconstruction - total mastectomy and insertion of a tissue expander (plastics)

-This fact sheet is for women who have chosen to have a breast reconstruction with an implant.
-It explains what to expect after a total mastectomy and insertion of a tissue expander (plastics) as well as aspects of your post-operative care.
+This fact sheet explains what to expect after a total mastectomy and insertion of a tissue expander (plastics) as well as after surgery care.

 -